You can, but you will not. At least not from ICR Translations.

 I work under a ‘no document, no quotation’ policy.
 This is because, without seeing the actual document, I cannot check everything I need to check to be able to quote appropriately.

 To prepare a quotation, I need to check

 - the exact volume of work;

 - that nothing is missing (e.g. legalisation, if applicable);

 - whether there is specific terminology outside my usual fields of work; and

 What if the document is a standard certificate?

 You may think that, if I translate the same type of document you need on a regular basis, I should know what to charge without having to see your document.
-I do know, and I have standard rates applicable to standard documents.
+I do, and I have standard rates applicable to standard documents.
 However, I need to see your document first to confirm whether it falls under the ‘standard’ category.
-If there are tricky elements requiring more time and work, additional charges will be involved.
+If there are tricky elements requiring more time and work, additional charges will be applied.

 For example, while all UK full death certificates may look the same (provided they are the same version), certain things complicate what may otherwise be a straightforward and short project:

 - The names of traditional professions which no longer exist require extra time doing research and finding a translation solution.